harness/developer-hub/docs/platform/secrets/secrets-management/add-secrets-manager.md

 When you create a secret, Harness shows the list of secret managers at the parent scope and up the hierarchy.
 If you create a secret at the project level, Harness lists all secret managers scoped at the Account, Org, and Project levels.

 :::info
-If a secret manager which was marked as default is updated to not to be default anymore or is deleted, then Harness Default Secret Manager is automatically promoted as default secret manager.
+If a default secret manager is updated or deleted, Harness Default Secret Manager automatically becomes the new default.
 :::

 ![](../../secrets/static/select-secrets-manager-scope2.png)